This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Jaco, Costa Rica

-If you’ve done any searching for a place to stay in Jaco I’m sure you’ve been a bit overwhelmed with the huge selection of amazing places to stay.
+If you’ve done any searching for a hotel in Jaco I’m sure you’ve been a bit overwhelmed with the huge selection of amazing places to stay in Jaco.
 It’s true what they say, sometimes too many choices aren’t a good thing.
 Luckily, there are some really stand-out hostels and hotels in Jaco.

 I love the social atmosphere in Jaco, and the best place to stay for that is Room2Board Hostel.
 Not only does this awesome hostel have such a fun atmosphere where travelers can meet and hang out, but it’s also right on the beach.
 We loved the pool, yoga sessions, and the bar is really fun on the weekends.
 With that said, you can still get a good night’s sleep and enjoy the onsite surf school and board rentals.